-'an all-around brilliant concert' - review praises OAO's 'From the Depths'
+'An all-around brilliant concert' - Review Praise for OAO's 'From the Depths'

 An excerpt from the review: